 Child abuse and neglect statistics

 Since 1990, the Australian Institute of Health and Welfare has compiled annual national figures for child protection activity.
 Definitions of what constitutes child abuse and neglect vary across the different states and territories.
 It has, therefore, been difficult to obtain consistent and comparable national statistics in the past.
 However, in recent years the Child Protection National Minimum Data Set (CP NMDS) has been under development.
-As of 2013, the CP NMDS has replaced aggregated data and allows for analysis of data at the unit record level.
+As of 2013, the CP NMDS has replaced aggregated data and allows for analysis of data at the unit record level in all jurisdictions except for Queensland and New South Wales (aggregate data are supplied instead).
 The collection of unit record-level data substantially improves the quality of information available on child protection, and will benefit national reporting and research.
 It provides a more comprehensive and accurate picture of children within the Australian statutory child protection system than has been previously available.
-For the first time, 2012-13 data is able to include unique child counts across the three areas of notification, investigation and substantiation; care and protection orders; and out-of-home care (OOHC) (AIHW, 2014).
+This change means that 2013-14 data is able to include unique child counts across the three areas of notification, investigation and substantiation; care and protection orders; and out-of-home care (OOHC) (AIHW, 2015).

 Box 1: Notifications, investigations and substantiations